 Are you good at killing your houseplants?
 It's a talent that, unfortunately, many possess.
 Plants can be temperamental—it's true.
 But there are a few things you might be doing to contribute to their demise.
 Have you tried everything you can to keep them alive?
 You may think you have, but here is a list of 12 ways you could be killing your houseplants.

 1. Not reading care instructions

 Just like people, no two plants are the same.
-Therefore, the number-one most critical rule we can stress when you receive your plant is: read the care instructions included.
-Even plants that you buy at a nursery should come with instructions that, when followed precisely, can prevent you from becoming a plant killer.
+Therefore, the most critical rule we can stress when you receive your plant is to read the care instructions included.
+Even plants you buy at a nursery should come with instructions that, when followed precisely, can prevent you from becoming a plant killer.